openrewrite/rewrite-docs/tutorials/automatically-fix-checkstyle-violations.md

 ## Applying Refactors before Checkstyle

-Depending on exactly how your build is configured, it might run Checkstyle _before_ Rewrite.
-So the Checkstyle tool might report violations that would be fixed if your build were to run Rewrite first.
+Depending on exactly how your build is configured, it might run Checkstyle _before_ OpenRewrite.
+So the Checkstyle tool might report violations that would be fixed if your build were to run OpenRewrite first.

 {% hint style="warning" %}
 With this configuration, rewrite refactoring will be run as part of any build that runs checkstyle.